Violetquats/indexList/README.md

 # indexList
-"""
-Program goals:
-1. Get user input
-2. Convert the input to input
-3. Add input to list
-4. Full values from specific input positions
-"""
-#create functions that will perform those actions above
 myList = []
 import random
 def mainProgram():
     while True:
         try:
             print("Hello!")
-            print("Choose one of the following options.
-Type numbers ONLY!") choice = input("""
+            print("Choose one of the following options, but please only type numbers!") choice = input("""
-1. Add to list,
+1. Add a single item to your list,
-2. Add a lot of numbers to your list,
+2. Add a lot of randomized numbers to your list,

 3. Return the value at an index position,

 4. Print contents of list

 5. Random choice,
 6. Linear search,

 7. Exit the program  """)
             if choice == "1":
                 addToList()